Specification Language

 )

 Tensor specifications describe each of the parameters of the function.
-Tensor specifications describe the tensor’s data type, the memory level where that tensor’s data is stored, the layout of the data, whether that data is ``aligned’’ (buffer address is some target-specific multiple), a layout-specific description of how contiguous is the data, and, in the data of data stored in a vector register file, the size of the vector register (e.g., 128- or 256-bit on AVX2).
+Tensor specifications describe the tensor’s data type, the memory where that tensor’s data is stored, the layout of the data, whether that data is ``aligned’’ (buffer address is some target-specific multiple), a layout-specific description of how contiguous is the data, and, in the data of data stored in a vector register file, the size of the vector register (e.g., 128- or 256-bit on AVX2).

-Available functions are listed as variants of the PrimitiveSpecType
+Available functions are listed as variants of the PrimitiveSpecType enum.

 Composition